top of page

 You can buy populations of many beneficial insects like ladybugs and green lacewing bugs.
 You can often find them for sale online or at a local garden center.

-• Eggs: Eggs can be spread around your garden or greenhouses or applied directly to plants that show increased pressures from aphids.
+• Eggs: Eggs can be spread around your garden or greenhouses or applied directly to plants that show increased pressure from aphids.

 • Larvae: Lacewing larvae are an exceptional way to quickly reduce the population of harmful pests.
 Because the lacewing larvae are such veracious eaters of pests they can make short work of them in a short amount of time.